ashwini0529/quizAPI/README.md

 Quiz API for GDG Devfest VIT VELLORE<br>
 Framework used : Tornado<br>
 Aim : Quizzing API for Android Application.<br>
-Made with ❤ by : Ashwini  Purohit  :<br>
+Made with ❤ by : Ashwini  Purohit  and Shubhodeep Mukherjee.br>